 How can I purchase tickets?

-Tickets can be purchased easily and safely up to 2 hours prior to the start of each performance.
+Tickets can be purchased easily and safely prior to the start of each performance.
 Visit our What’s On pages to see our full performance schedule and book.
-Alternatively, you can telephone our Box Office to book tickets on 01923 225671, between the hours of 10am – 4pm, Monday to Friday.
+Alternatively, you can telephone our Box Office to book tickets on 01923 225671, between our opening hours of 10am – 4pm, Monday to Friday.
+You can also book in person at the theatre during our opening hours.

 Is the Box Office open?

-The Box Office is open for telephone and email communications between the hours of 10am – 4pm Monday to Friday.
+The Box Office is open for in person, telephone and email communications between the hours of 10am – 4pm Monday to Friday.
 You may contact the Box Office on 01923 225671 or firstname.lastname@example.org.

 There is access to all levels of the theatre via the lift.
-At this time, we ask guests only to use the lift with members of their household or support bubble.
+We ask guests to kindly consider other patrons and wear a face covering where possible, when using the lift.

 Easily accessible toilets can be found on the ground and second floors.